jkalleberg/DV-TrioTrain/docs/getting-started/installation.md

 | `java/openjdk` | 17.0.3      | | `htslib`       | 1.14        |
 | `apptainer`    | 1.1.7-1.el7 | |`samtools`     | 1.14        |

-TrioTrain expects the software listed above (referred to as modules) to be pre-built, and available locally on your SLURM-based HPC cluster.
+TrioTrain expects the software listed above, referred to as modules, to be pre-built, and available locally on your SLURM-based HPC cluster.

 For example, on the MU Lewis Computing cluster, we can:

 ```bash
 # Search for modules with: